ssuksawat/angular-http-quickerr/README.md

 quickErrProvider.setResponseFormat({key: 'status-code'});
 ```

+**Note:**
 By default, the module is set to use `console.error` to log error.
+The module passes 2 argument when calling the log function - message and response object, respectively.

 Here is how to replace the global logger setting,
 ```javascript
 quickErrProvider.setGlobalHandlers({
   DEFAULT: {